 When choosing communication channels for your remote team, you need to settle for one consistent tool to avoid confusion, such as a VoIP system.
 In addition, ensure it is a channel that allows participation from every team member.
 For example, Slack allows open conversations, making it easier for everyone to access the previously asked questions and feedback.

 Finally, you also need to offer employee benefits that motivate your employees to keep working.
-For example, companies like Amazon provide enticing benefits like fully paid college tuition, health care cover, and paid parental leave.
+For example, companies like Amazon provide enticing benefits like fully paid college tuition, health care coverage, and paid parental leave.

-Creating loyal employees offer many benefits as well.
+Creating loyal employees offers many benefits as well.
 Employees who love working for your company will naturally spread the word.
 You’ll be able to create a win-win situation if you offer incentives and track these with employee referral software.
 After all, loyal employees know other loyal people, and your recruitment pipeline will be rewarded for it.

 6. Ask for ideas and feedback